bergenhem/kendo-docs/api/dataviz/diagram.md

 ### Circle

 This represents an ellipse or circle.
+For a concrete example, see the example above which describes a simple sparkline inside a shape.

 ### Canvas